Najwa Karam: Shams el-Ghinnieh, (The Sun of Song) & Ana Ma’akom, (I Am With You)

-Ana Ma'akon (I'm With You)

-The next year, in 1993, Karam signed with another record label for her new album.
-This time it was an even less-known Saudi Arabian company.
-The new album was called Ana Ma'akon ("I am with you"), not reflecting Karam's artistic identity.
+In 1993, Karam signed with another record label for her new album, a small Saudi Arabian company.
+The new album was called Ana Ma'akon (I Am With You).
 The album was classic in style and quite different from Shams el-Ghinnieh.
-Despite her discontent, she had no choice but to release it, bound by a contract with her production company.
+Despite her discontent with the album, she had no choice but to release it, bound by a contract with her production company.
 As expected, the album failed to do as well as Shams el-Ghinnieh.
-Poor marketing and lack of resources did not help much either and were blamed for the low sales of the album.
+Poor marketing and lack of resources were blamed for the album's low sales.
 It remains Karam's least-known album.

-Domination: 1994–1999
+Rotana: 1994–1999

-Karam's fortunes took a turn for the better when she was approached by the Middle East's largest recording label, Rotana, owned by the Saudi Arabian Prince Al-Waleed bin Talal.
-An agreement between the parties was made, and Karam was now on Rotana's roster.
+Karam joined the Middle East's largest recording label, Rotana, owned by Saudi Arabian Prince Al-Waleed bin Talal.

-Work on a new album began immediately.
-Expert poets, writers, and composers were enlisted to help Karam make a fresh new musical image for herself to revitalize public interest and draw attention from the wider Arab audience.
-By mid-1994, an album consisting of eight new songs had been compiled and was ready to be released to the Middle East.
+Work on a new album began immediately, with poets, writers, and composers enlisted to help Karam develop a renewed musical image aimed at revitalizing public interest and appealing to a wider Arab audience.
+By mid-1994, an eight-track album had been completed and was prepared for release in the Middle East.
 Naghmet Hob (The Rhythm of Love) fused Lebanese tradition with Arab pop.
-Its catchy Lebanese dance song "Law Habaytek" ("If I Loved You") was an instant hit, introducing Najwa Karam to all of the Middle East.
-The song and its video clip dominated the Arabian charts.
-Its follow-up hits from the same album were "Wrood Eddar" ("Roses of the Garden") and "Elala" ("La La"), which received similar success.
+Its catchy Lebanese dance song "Law Habaytek" ("If I Loved You") was an instant hit, dominating the Arabian charts.
+Follow-up hits from the same album, "Wrood Eddar" ("Roses of the Garden") and "Elala" ("La La"), received similar success.

-The wide success of Naghmet Hob gave Karam a chance to do a concert tour and attain a number of awards, including a prize from the Lebanese Broadcasting Association for the Best Artist of 1994.
+The wide success of Naghmet Hob led to a concert tour and many awards, including a prize from the Lebanese Broadcasting Association in 1994 for Best Artist.

-Karam had been thrust to the top of the Arabic music scene in less than a year, and was now constantly in the public eye.
-In 1995, she started work on her second Rotana album, her fifth release in total.
-It was titled Ma Bassmahlak and closely followed the traditional style of Naghmet Hob.
-The main difference was the lyrical and vocal nature of the tracks which had more depth.
-Riding the wave of her celebrity, two of the songs were hits, namely "Ma Bassmahlak" ("I Won't Allow You") and "Hakam el-Qady" ("The Judge Has Spoken").
+In 1995, Karam started work on her fifth release and second album under Rotana.
+It was titled Ma Bassmahlak and closely followed the traditional style of Naghmet Hob, though her new album was deeper in the lyrical content of the tracks.
+Riding the wave of her celebrity, two of the songs became hits, namely "Ma Bassmahlak" ("I Won't Allow You") and "Hakam el-Qady" ("The Judge Has Spoken").